Skip to main content

 Value

-The validation key provided by Axeptio
+Validation key provided by Axeptio

 TTL

-Default or automatic
+Default or automatic value

 _axeptio-verify

-Or the full form:
+Or the complete form:

 _axeptio-verify.mysite.com